 This coked out client, Mr. CokeHead, arrives at the office with $20,000 in cash to pay for his project.
 As JR’s design assistant, I do everything.
 Write up orders.
 Schlep the coffee.
 Draft and hand color detailed blueprints copied from old master’s drawings- intricate architectural millwork from colonial times.

 That is my boss’s specialty.
 It becomes mine.
 Antiques- he collects them.
 Things I’d only seen in books.
 Chippendale.
 Hepplewhite.
 Reproductions from the finest furniture companies taking a year to produce.

 “What smells, sells.”
 JR says, Meaning tacky always is cheaper, so he opts for interior design work he love that no one else is doing at the time.
 New products- he’s the first the NY representatives would contact.
 I met some of the biggest names.
 Many of them died from the AIDS crisis.
 Living on today in the legacy of their products.
 I am always on call.
 Late night binges and jealousy fueled by alcohol, means screaming phone calls.
 Then one day I couldn’t put the key in the door without being sick to my stomach.

-What happens next with JR and me?
-Stay tuned for the rest of the story….
+What happens next with JR and me? click here for part 2….